kpirabaharan/Netflix-Clone/README.md

 ## Introduction

 This is a Netflix clone web app created using Next.js, a React framework for server-side rendering and building modern web applications.
 The app replicates the core functionalities of Netflix, allowing users to browse and stream movies and TV shows.
 The app utilizes Framer Motion for smooth animations and transitions.
 User authentication is implemented using NextAuth with Google and GitHub providers.
-The app uses MongoDB as the database for storing data.
+The app uses MongoDB as the database and S3 to store trailers and images.

 ## Features